rdohms/facebook-testuser-manager/README.md

 1. Download [source code](https://github.com/rdohms/facebook-testuser-manager/archives/master)
 2. Place source code in your local web server document root
 3. [OPTIONAL] Create a local virtualhost, like fum.local (the app can handle not being in root url)
-4. Copy config.ini.php.sample to a config.ini.php file and set App ID and Secret
+4. [OPTIONAL] Copy config.ini.php.sample to a config.ini.php file and set App ID and Secret
 5. Access the User Test Manager folder
+6. [OPTIONAL] If the config file was not set, you can click on "Set/Unset Session Vars" to set App ID/Secret via session

 ## Pre-Requisites